 a.
 Hearing Committee Report.

-1. Within 30 days following the final arguments, the Hearing Committee shall submit its written report to the parties.
-If additional time is needed, the Chair of the Hearing Committee shall request an extension of time from the Chair of the UCFT.
+1. Within 14 days following the final arguments, the Hearing Committee shall submit its written report to the parties.

 2. The Hearing Committee report must include an explanation of its determination as to whether cause has been established.
 If the Hearing Committee determines that cause has been established, the report must also include an explanation of its recommendation for either dismissal or some other disciplinary action(s).
 A report which recommends dismissal for cause or other discipline must state that at least one of the charges made against the faculty member has been proven by clear and convincing evidence.